Bystander Saves the Day After Tripping Armed Man Who Was Running Away from the Police

 “That move likely saved the 18-year-old suspect’s life,” they continued.
 “Police recovered a Glock 9 MM pistol with a high capacity extended clip containing 29 rounds.
 The suspect, with a lengthy criminal record, went back to jail.
 No one was injured.”

-The video did not address what had led to the police chase and what the 18-year-old suspect had been arrested for, although in an interview with Inside Edition, police named the suspect as Shawn Briggs.
-The Columbus Division of Police did not immediately respond to PEOPLE’s request for comment.
+While the video did not address what had led to the police chase and what the suspect had been arrested for, Sgt.
+Dean Worthington with the Columbus Division of Police told PEOPLE the suspect, Deshawn Briggs, had been charged with having a weapon while under disability.

+Explaining what led to the chase, Worthington told PEOPLE that Briggs “was seen by one of our commanders involved in a disturbance and when [the commander] pulled up on the disturbance, the other person’s involved said [Briggs] had a weapon.
+As soon as the suspect saw the commander he took off running and a foot chase ensued.”

 “I just felt as a citizen of this town I had a responsibility to act, to help,” the helpful bystander said in the video after being thanked by an officer.
 “I think people are supposed to help.”